With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - X: 8.5 million

-AC Milan are the second club from Italy featured in this post on the most followed teams in the world.
+AC Milan are another Italian football club featured in this post on the most-followed teams in the world.
 Founded in 1899, AC Milan have grown by leaps and bounds to become one of the most popular football clubs in the world today.

 Interestingly, AC Milan have a larger following than their city rivals Inter Milan, a team with which they share a stadium (San Siro).